perslab/CUTnTag_analysis/README.md

 Note that in current state it's necessary to set the path to ie. fastq and hashtag fastq in both 00_parameters and in each bash script.

+`cutntag.yml` contains conda environment with all the necessary packages.

+I found it useful to invoke the scripts in this manner:
+`R -e "rmarkdown::render('03_demultiplex.Rmd',output_file='03_demultiplex.html')"`
+`bash -x 04_filteredCells_makeBAMmakeBWfindPeaks.sh &> logfile_04.log`